 - Church of England: The term refers to the Protestant branch Henry VIII and his successors established in England in the 16th century.
 In America at the time of the Revolutionary War, church members increasingly identified themselves as “Episcopalian” because of tension between the Americans and the English.

-- Anglican: From the Latin phrase ecclesia anglicana, the terms means the “English Church.”
+- Anglican: From the Latin phrase ecclesia anglicana, the term means the “English Church.”
 Though this term is less common in America, “Episcopalian” denominations and churches are considered part of the worldwide Anglican communion.

 |Lutheran tradition||Episcopalian tradition|